benjamin-heasly/proceed/README.md

-# pipeline-stuff
+# proceed
-Declare pipelines with YAML and execute/reproduce with Python and Docker.
+Declarative file processing with YAML and containers.